Media-Ed-Online/princ-int-media-2017aut/modules/topic-01/_posts/2017-01-03-objectified.md

 <span style="color: #F5A205; font-size: xx-large; font-weight: bold">/ / / </span>
 <span style="color: #53DFD3; font-size: xx-large; font-weight: bold">/ / /</span>

-**Product design** is the design of consumer products that considers usability, human factors, ergonomics, and appearance while still maintaining function.
+**Product design** (PC) is the design of consumer products that considers usability, human factors, ergonomics, and appearance while still maintaining function. **Industrial design** (ID) is very similar, but is most often used to describe large-scale (industry) manufacturing.

 Before we return to strictly digital applications, I want to consider the relationship with have with "stuff" - the things we use every day and often forget that somebody, somewhere, designed them for us to use.
 How, maybe in a hidden way, they've shaped the way we live our lives.